NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 #### Field: Vertical Insulation Depth

 Numeric field indicates the depth measured in meters from the ground surface to which the vertical perimeter insulation extends.
-Valid range from > 0 to < Basement Depth.
+Valid range from > 0 to &lt; Basement Depth.

 #### Field: Simulation Timestep